 A few days after that entry I wrote “Jesus, I thank you for the beautiful body you’ve blessed me with.
 I thank you for the challenges you’ve blessed me with, too.
 I thank you for courage to confront them.”

 I won’t sit here and tell you this journey is easy.
 There are days when I’m excited to hit the gym and down a bowl of kale, and there are days when I’d rather have a fast metabolism and a three-piece meal from Popeye’s (spicy with a side of mash and a buttery biscuit).
-I can promise you that the more good decisions you make, the more joy you find in taking care of the one and only body God gave you.
+I can promise you that the more good decisions you make, the more joy you find in taking care of the one and only body God gave you, regardless of what the scale reads.

 We’ve all got something to tackle in this race we call life.
 So, like my favorite scripture Hebrews 12:1 says “Let us run with endurance the race set before us.”
-Weight loss and maintaining a healthy lifestyle is not a sprint.
+Health and wellness is not a sprint.
 It cannot be won or lost in one day.
-We just have to make sure our good days outnumber the bad, and keep our endurance, heads and protein high LOL.
+We just have to make sure our good days outnumber the bad, and run the race set before us with endurance.